pratishshr/envault/README.md

 [WORK IN PROGRESS]

 Envault is a simple CLI tool to run processes with secrets from HashiCorp Vault.
-It uses API calls to fetch data from vault.

 ## Usage